obita-tech/catalog/obitamockbank100.catalog.obita.tech/resources/developerGuide.md

 ### API Documentation

-The API documentation provides a comprehensive reference for the Sandbox Banking APIs.
+The API documentation provides a comprehensive reference for the Corebank Sandbox APIs.
 The documentation includes the following: - API Reference - Authentication and Authorization - Data Formats - Error Handling

 ### Swagger UI [Link]

-The Sandbox Banking solution provides a Swagger UI to explore and interact with the APIs.
+The Corebank Sandbox solution provides a Swagger UI to explore and interact with the APIs.
 The Swagger UI allows you to:

     - View API endpoints and parameters
     - Try out API requests and see responses